Maurice972/My-responsive-resume/README.md

 # My-responsive-resume
-Classic resume in HTML and CSS done in a responsive way.
+Classic resume in HTML and CSS done in a responsive.
+Toggles with moving chevrons added without using JS just some CSS magic instead...